Rumine1510/Luau-Network-Framework/README.md

 local network = NetworkModule.Register("TestNetwork"):Init() -- creating TestNetwork and Initialising it.

+local signalParams = network.newSignalParams() -- Optional, you can pass this in as a second argument in CreateSignal method but I won't be covering that.

 network:CreateSignal("Signal1"):Connect(print) -- creating a signal and connect it to print function

 network.Events.Signal1.OnInvoke = function(data) -- adding OnInvoke function to Signal1